 Lonely In Marriage

-Everything kind of its loses path when you’re facing emotional abandonment in marriage.
+Everything loses path when you’re facing emotional abandonment in marriage.
 You can’t focus on your work or your family, and suddenly, love doesn’t seem to make sense anymore, and you don’t know how to get rid of the emotional baggage.
 It’s kind of like a trap that stops you from moving on and being happy in life.

 The only thing worse than being lonely in marriage is acknowledging it but not doing anything about it.
 Don’t get trapped in the institution of marriage if it’s doing you more harm than good.
 There is a whole world of possibilities out there, so it’s time you seize the day and make the most of it!
+Here is a story of a woman who started feeling lonely in a marriage.

 We dated for a little less than a year and then got married.
 We complete ten years of marriage in a few months.
 Ten years where we’ve seen a lot of good things and bad – his almost fatal accident, my surgery, my father’s death, his father’s ill-health, mother-in-law problems, work stress, his all-consuming passion which became a second full-time job, trips, birthdays, studies, exams, lifestyle-related diseases, and the list goes on.